rahulm682/Chat-App/README.md

 - Chat settings/management (no UI)
 - Media previews (no image/video preview in chat)
 - Message pagination/infinite scroll (basic pagination only)

+## Performance Optimizations

+- **Virtualized message list:** Only visible messages are rendered, enabling smooth performance even with thousands of messages.
+- **Infinite scroll:** Older messages are loaded as you scroll up, with seamless pagination.
+- **Memoization:** Components like messages, reactions, and chat list items are memoized to prevent unnecessary re-renders.
+- **Optimistic UI:** Reactions update instantly in the UI before server confirmation, then sync with the backend.
+- **Dynamic row height:** Message rows adjust their height based on content, reactions, and date separators, preventing overlap and layout issues.

 ## Tech Stack